k-bu/devpi-rss/README.rst

 devpi-rss
 =========

-devpi-rss is a plug-in for `devpi-server <http://doc.devpi.net>`_ which generates RSS feeds.
+devpi-rss is a plug-in for `devpi-server <http://doc.devpi.net>`_ which generates RSS feeds for devpi indices.

 .. image:: screenshot.png
    :alt: Screenshot